-Table \ref{tab:hyp}, shows the major set of hyper parameters used for each model in the experiment.
-We also provide details of the split of the datasets for training/validation/testing where we used a stratified split from Scikit-Learn and saved the splits files to be used through the experiment to unify experiment settings and to further ensure reproducibility as shown in tables ~\ref{tab:split_multi}, ~\ref{tab:split_single}.
+Table \ref{tab:hyp} shows the major set of hyperparameters used for each model in the experiment.
+For the Uncased BERT-base, we used the pre-trained language models provided by the transformers Python library \footnote{\url{https://huggingface.co/transformers/v2.5.1/pretrained_models.html}}.
+Uncased BERT-base trained on lowered case English text with 12-layer, 768-hidden, 12-heads, 110M parameters.
+We also provided the details of dataset split for training, validation, and testing, in which we used a stratified split from scikit-learn and saved the split files to be used through the experiment to unify experiment settings and further ensure reproducibility as shown in Tables ~\ref{tab:split_multi} and ~\ref{tab:split_single}.

-For \textbf{Llama-2 instruction tuning to classify a turn as hate or counter}.
-In the modual (text+persuation) we use the following instructions: \quote{ "Below is an instruction that describes a task.
-Write a response that appropriately completes the request for the following persuasion setting. \\ setting: [persuasion mode] \\ Instruction: Classify the input text as Hate Speech or Counter Narrative \\ Input: [Text of turn]" \\ } \\ \textbf{Significant test of the counter and hate predictions.} We use McNemar’s significant test ~\cite{McNEMAR1947-gd} to evaluate the significance of baseline comparison on the model level.
-Table ~\ref{tab:sig_pred_macn} show the results of comparing the significance of model predication using baseline where the model is trained on text only (txt), and when using persuasion along with text (txt+pr).
+For Llama-2 instruction tuning to classify a turn as hate or counter.
+In the model (text+per), we use the following instructions: \quote{ "Below is an instruction that describes a task.
+Write a response that appropriately completes the request for the following persuasion setting. \\ setting: [persuasion mode] \\ Instruction: Classify the input text as Hate Speech or Counter Narrative \\ Input: [Text of turn]" \\ } \\